imsazzad/curry_wholesaler/docs/Algorithom Documentation.md

 ## Issue faced
 - No technical issue faced.
 Because technically it is easy problem.
-- But issue faced on structuring the problem to human-readable format
+- But issue faced on structuring the code to human-readable format

 ## Next improvement target
 - To be honest, I am not happy yet with the module/class/ methods I made to make it readable.